anderslatif/Kea_SOFT_System_Integration_2024_Spring/00._Course_Material/02._Slides/IaC/IaC.md

 # The state file - The glaring problem

-The state file must be up to date when running `terraform apply`, otherwise "configuration drift" will lead to big problems.
+The state file must be up to date when running `terraform apply`, otherwise "state drift" will lead to big problems.

+If a change happens outside of Terraform then state drift can be ammened with `terraform refresh`.

 A **major** downside with Terraform is how there ufortunately is no standardized way to deal with state file.